Folkestone Groomers Directory

 • A strong, musty smell - this is often the first giveaway with yeast infections (learn more in our odour control guide)

-• Intense itching and scratching - the dog can't leave the area alone
+• Intense itching and scratching - your dog can't leave the area alone

 • Excessive licking - watch for pinkish-brown saliva staining on the coat

-• Greasy or flaky skin - seborrhea that feels different from normal coat texture
+• Greasy or flaky skin - seborrhea that feels different from your dog's normal coat texture

 • Redness and inflammation - particularly around ears, paws, skin folds, or under the tail